tabalren/CaseStudy_FacebookLibra/README.md

 - Cash can be hard to move and is prone to theft (U.S. retail business lose $40 billion annually)

 The solution that Diem provides is intended to address a global audience, which is to provide financial inclusion, driven by the use of blockchain technology and digital financial services.
 Furthermore, according to its website, Diem was created based on the belief that “global, open, instant and low-cost payment networks create immense economic opportunities and more commerce across the world”(Diem White Paper, 2020).
 Although the system has not yet launched, their projected market size is estimated at 100-150 million users (Sandner, 2019).
 However, with increasing adoption of cryptocurrencies and blockchain technology, this number is expected to be larger upon launch.

+**Diem Technology**

+  Diem’s digital payment system uses an open-source blockchain and comprises of their own Diem cryptocurrency or ‘Diem Coin’.
+At a high level, blockchain  technology “can safely store transaction records on a peer-to-peer network instead of storing them in a single location.
+Independent servers around the world, called nodes, make up the network that operates the blockchain”.
+The Diem Blockchain has been built from the ground up, using a new programming language called “Move”.
+Move is designed to be highly secure and to comply with regulatory requirements.
+With the foundation of the Libra blockchain in place, the Diem Coins will be backed by a financial reserve of assets made up of cash or cash equivalents and very short-term government securities”.
+Diem coins will enable users who hold the coin to purchase everyday goods and services, transfer coins to other users, or convert the Diem coins into local currency, all of which work to enable efficient cross-border settlements (Diem, 2020).

+## Landscape

+**The History of Blockchain: Trends and Innovations in the Last Decade**

+  Blockchain technology has seen major growth and adoption in the last decade.
+An article in the Harvard Business Review - A Brief History of Blockchain - does a fantastic job of summing up five of the latest innovations associated with blockchain in the last ten years.
+The first and most notable blockchain innovation was the creation of Bitcoin.
+Despite a ton of market volatility in the last few years, today the market cap of Bitcoin hovers around USD $350 billion (Gupta, 2017).

+   A second innovation, which comes as a surprise to those who are not in the industry, is that blockchain can be used for a variety of other needs, not just for cryptocurrencies like Bitcoin.
+Applications of blockchain beyond cryptocurrency include “proof-of-location, healthcare, and decentralized voting” (Ali et al. 2018).
+These are made possible given given the nature of how blockchain actually works; with the use of cryptographic puzzles, proof-of-work and a digital ledger of transactions that is considered to be immutable (Ali et al., 2018).

+Three additional innovations include:

+- the development of smart contracts which allow financial instruments, like loans or bonds to be represented on the blockchain
+- The concept of a “proof of stake” which would streamline the existing “proof of work” model; moving away from vast data centres and large amounts of computing power, to be replaced by complex financial instruments
+- And finally, simplifying the transaction validation process (known as ‘blockchain scaling’) that eliminates the need to have all computers in the network processing transactions, but rather focusing on the actual number of computers necessary to process transactions.
+This would be a a time saver as the existing process is slow.

 - testlist